Search

 4. Be Proactive About Ethics and Bias: AI can unintentionally pick up biases from the data it’s trained on.
 This can lead to unfair outcomes.
 Make it a priority to regularly check for biases in your AI models and work on strategies to mitigate them.

-5. Continuously Learn: AI is a rapidly changing field, so it’s important to stay updated.
+5. Continuously Learn: AI as a field is constantly and rapidly changing, hence it makes sense to stay on top of the trends.
 Follow AI blogs, attend webinars, and engage in discussions with other professionals in the field.
-The more you know, the better you’ll be at guiding your AI products to success.
+The more you know, the better.

 How to Become an AI Product Manager